 - Setup your app’s price and countries of distribution.
 Once you’ve determined your monetization model, setup your app as free or paid and select the countries in which it will be distributed.

-- Opt-in to the right distribution options.
-From the pricing & distribution page, opt-in to specific devices and programs, such as Android Wear, Android TV, and Designed for families.
+- Opt- in to the right distribution options.
+From the pricing & distribution page, opt-in to specific devices and programs, such as Wear OS by Google, Android TV, and Designed for families.
 Google Play can then review your app and, once approved, make it more discoverable for users.

 - Set up your in-app products and subscriptions.
 Confirm the countries you can sell into and currency and tax issues to consider.
 Then setup your merchant account and add details and prices for your in-app products and subscriptions.

 - Determine your app’s content rating.
 Providing an appropriate rating for your app is a requirement of the Developer Program Policies but, it also ensures your app gets seen by the right age-based audiences.

 - Final checks and publishing.
 First, go back and double check you’ve done everything on this list.
 Now you’re ready to publish your app to the production channel.
 If you’re releasing an app update, use staged rollouts to release your update to progressively more users.
 This allows you to halt the update if you find an issue, so you can limit the number of users it affects.

 - Promote your app.
 Start promoting your app with the Google Play badge.
 Check out our other marketing tools and growth best practices to start growing your audience.

 - Browse and reply to user reviews.
 Understand what users think of your app and reply to their reviews to address any issues you might not have spotted in testing.